Hotel Anteroom: Great Find in Kyoto

 Hard to say I am the most budget conscious person in the World but I for years postponed my trip to Japan thinking it would be too expensive.
-I finally gave up in September 2012 and I am glad that I did as a trip to Japan turned out to be way less expensive than I thought it would be.
+I finally gave up in September 2012 and I am glad that I did as a trip to Japan turned out to be way less expensive than I thought it would be (followed by another six trips and then eventually moving to Tokyo).
 I skipped Tokyo and directly flew into Osaka and took the fast train from the airport to Kyoto where I based myself for about 8 nights while visiting the various parts of Kansai region.
 If you have been following up some of my earlier posts – you may know that quality of accommodation is quite important for me and my mood greatly depends on it (i wish i were more flexible in that department).
 Out of all the hotels I stayed in – Hotel Anteroom in Kyoto may be the best one in terms of the price/quality parity.
 The hotel cost (eight nights) came down to a total of USD 700 for me (same rates are still available).
 If you have been in Japan – you know that this is an incredibly hard to get hotel rate without giving up too much from quality.

 Anteroom: Affordable Yet Stylish